AuthEceSoftEng/thesis-big-softeng-data/kafka-to-cassandra-integration/README.md

 ## Kafka and Cassandra: Integration guide

 The guide below describes how to run Kafka and Cassandra on docker.
-Different terminals as numbered below can be used for a more modular deployment of the docker services.
+The different terminals numbered below can be used for a more modular deployment of the docker services.

 ### Terminal 1